 Personally, I believe that there is no “best” acupuncturist.
 There's only the most suitable one for your needs.
 You should find an acupuncturist who can give you a sense of security and trust.

 I have always made it a point to give detailed explanations to my patients about their conditions and acupuncture procedure.
 I want them to be able to have peace of mind, and trust me with the treatment.

 Personally, I think this is exceptionally essential for physician-patient interaction and enhanced therapeutic effects.

 There has been an upward trend of people seeking acupuncture treatment nowadays.
 The level of acceptance is definitely encouraging.

 We've also seen many foreigners who came specially for acupuncture treatments.
 They told us that they have heard of this amazing traditional healing practice and were keen to experience it for themselves.

-Furthermore, there have been an increasing number of doctors and dentists practicing it today.
+Furthermore, there has been an increasing number of doctors and dentists practising it today.
 They realised that acupuncture is actually complementary to their clinical practice.

 Acupuncture is a form of treatment that particularly relieves pain-related issues effectively.

 I believe with more TCM knowledge shared with the public, more people will be able to benefit from it.